Last updated: 9 December 2020

 LinkedIn does not share the personal data with us, it only provides reports and alerts (which do not identify you) about our website audience and ad performance.
 LinkedIn also provides retargeting for visitors to our website, enabling us to show personalized ads off our website by using this data, but without identifying the member.
 Linkedin also uses data that does not identify you to improve ad relevance and reach you across devices.
 You can control the use of your personal data for advertising purposes through your browser settings on your computer or other device you’re using to access our services.

-You can also completely opt out of the Linkedin tag or other Linkedin analytics by using the links provided in the “Opting out of third party analytics” section below or the opt-out button provided on our website.
+You can also completely opt out of the above pixels and tags by using the links provided in the “Opting out of third party analytics” section below or the opt-out button provided on our website.

 In order to be compliant with GDPR, we request consent for deploying analytics cookies, or advertising pixels/tags on our website where necessary.

 We do not automatically capture or store personal information from browsers to the Website, other than to log your IP address (which in certain circumstances will be your personal data) and session information such as the duration of the visit to our site and the nature of the browser used.
 This information is used only for administration of the Website and in the compilation of statistics which we use for analysis in order to improve the Website and understand in general terms who uses our Website.

 Cookies may be required to allow you to access and participate in certain areas of the Website.
 Once you have closed your browser, this type of cookie is deactivated.
 Like all cookies, you are able to remove or block particular cookies at any time (see below).

 The majority of browsers will allow you to alter the settings used for cookies and to disable and enable them as you require.